victoriasovereigne/victoriasovereigne.github.io/docs/resume.markdown

 **Victoria A. Lestari**

-I am a software engineer specialized in **Android infrastucture** and interested in Artificial Intelligence and Machine Learning (AI/ML), especially Natural Language Processing (NLP).
+I am a software engineer specialized in **Android infrastructure** and interested in Artificial Intelligence and Machine Learning (AI/ML), especially Natural Language Processing (NLP).

 -----